01 Feb The Mystery of Noblesville’s First Settler: Pete Smith

 By: David Heighway, Hamilton County Historian

 In honor of Black History Month, I thought I would look at Noblesville’s African American past.
 One of the most important stories was Pete Smith and his contribution to the city.
-Smith was a Black man and was the first non-Indian to live in the Noblesville area.
+Smith was a Black man and was the first non-Native American to live in the Noblesville area.
 It was through his efforts that the first white settlers were able to survive.
 He left no records himself and the information we do have is based on reminiscences written down sixty years or more after the fact.
 Nevertheless, his story illustrates some important facts about the early settlement of the area and should be told if we are to understand how this community was created.

 What we know of his life begins in the year 1819.
-The Treaty of St. Mary’s, signed in 1818 between the Delaware Indians and the federal government, had opened the land that would become Hamilton County for settlement by whites.
+The Treaty of St. Mary’s, signed in 1818 between the Delaware Nation and the federal government, had opened the land that would become Hamilton County for settlement by white pioneers.
 There were already some traders living here, including William Conner, who had arrived in 1802.
 The traders then left for new territory or, like Conner, began purchasing government land to resell to the new settlers.
 In April of 1819, a group of these settlers set out from southern Indiana to stake a claim in the new territory.
 This was the Finch and Shirts families, along with some others.
-Originally from New York and New England, they came to this area via the Lafayette Trace, an ancient Indian trail that came up from the Whitewater valley, through what would become New Castle and Anderson, and crossed the White River at Strawtown.
-The group turned south at White River and followed another Indian trail to a large bend in the river where there had once been a Delaware village.
+Originally from New York and New England, they came to this area via the Lafayette Trace, an ancient Native American trail that came up from the Whitewater valley, through what would become New Castle and Anderson, and crossed the White River at Strawtown.
+The group turned south at White River and followed another Native American trail to a large bend in the river where there had once been a Delaware village.
 The cleared flat land in this bend was perfect to begin farming and was called Horseshoe Prairie.

 The group set up tents to live in until they could get cabins built and almost immediately suffered a disaster.
 A limb broke off of a tree, falling on one of the tents and shattering most of the dinnerware that the group had brought with them.
 It was an inauspicious beginning.
 In order to be able to purchase the land, the settlers would have to make improvements – build a house, clear the land, and begin growing crops.
 They persevered and began to create a community in the wilderness.

 It was at this time that Pete Smith appeared.
-There were some Delaware Indian families who had not left the area yet.
+There were some Delaware families who had not left the area yet.
 Smith was living with one of the families and simply showed up at the settlement one day.
 Described later as “fine looking” and “intelligent”, Smith attracted attention as no one expected to see a Black man in this area.
 He told them nothing about where he had come from or why he was there, but instead offered to help them.
 At first, the settlers weren’t quite sure what to make of this man, but he soon proved his worth.

 One day in June, after a day of working in the fields, Mrs. Finch left her muddy shoes outside of her cabin.
 When she awoke the next morning, they were gone.
 This was of serious concern, as the nearest place to buy shoes was Connersville, sixty miles away.
-The Delaware Indians remaining in the area were the first suspects and some of the settlers wanted to confront them.
+The Delaware remaining in the area were the first suspects and some of the settlers wanted to confront them.
 However, Pete Smith intervened and asked the settlers not to take any action.
 He told Mrs. Finch to be patient and her shoes would come back to her.
 The settlers decided to take him at his word.
 They finished up the day and went to bed.
 Evidently, Smith did something that night because the next morning when Mrs. Finch awoke, the shoes were outside the cabin door.
 Smith refused to say what he had done or where the shoes had come from, but, as one settler later said, “He was the hero of the little colony”.
 It was very fortunate he took the action he did.
-A few years later, a confrontation between the Indians and another group of settlers would end in horrific tragedy and be known as the Massacre on Fall Creek.
+A few years later, a confrontation between a group of Native Americans and another group of settlers would end in horrific tragedy and be known as the Massacre on Fall Creek.

 He was the hero of the little colony.